katharinewhite/SequenceMatcher/README.md

 python -c "import SequenceMatcher; SequenceMatcher.findMatches(\\"ref.fasta\\",\\"test.fasta\\")"

 ref.fasta and test.fasta can be replaced with paths for any reference sequence and test file respectively, as required.
-Included in this repo are an example ref.fasta containing the HIV-1 reference genome and a test.fasta file containing HIV DNA corrupted with TB.
+Included in this repo are an example ref.fasta containing the pol gene of HIV-1 and a test.fasta file containing HIV-1 contaminated with TB.

 Output will be in the form of:
 - A matches.fasta file containing all the pieces of sequence in test.fasta that were found in ref.fasta